IBPS RRB – Eligibility Criteria

 OL – One leg affected (R and or L)

 MW – Muscular weakness and limited physical endurance

 Guidelines for Persons With Disabilities using a Scribe

-(i) The visually impaired candidates and candidates whose writing speed is affected by cerebral palsy can use their own scribe at their cost during the online examination, subject to limits as in (ii) and (iii) below.
+(i) The visually impaired candidates and candidates whose writing speed are affected by cerebral palsy can use their own scribe at their cost during the online examination, subject to limits as in (ii) and (iii) below.
 In all such cases where a scribe is used, the following rules will apply:

 - The candidate will have to arrange his/her own scribe at his/her own cost.

 - The scribe arranged by the candidate should not be a candidate for the examination (CWERRBs).
-If violation of the above is detected at any stage of the process, candidature for CWE of both the candidate and the scribe will be cancelled.
+If violation of the above is detected at any stage of the process, candidature for CWE of both the candidate and the scribe will be canceled.

 - A person acting as a scribe for one candidate cannot be a scribe for another candidate.

 - The scribe may be from any academic stream.
-However for Specialist Officers’ posts the scribe should be from an academic stream different from that prescribed for the post.
+However, for Specialist Officers’ posts, the scribe should be from an academic stream different from that prescribed for the post.

 - Those candidates who use a scribe shall be eligible for compensatory time of 20 minutes for every hour of the examination or as otherwise advised.

-- Only candidates registered for compensatory time will be allowed such concessions since compensatory time given to candidates shall be system based, it shall not be possible for the test conducting agency to allow such time if he / she is not registered for the same.
+- Only candidates registered for compensatory time will be allowed such concessions since compensatory time given to candidates shall be system-based, it shall not be possible for the test conducting agency to allow such time if he/she is not registered for the same.
 Candidates not registered for compensatory time shall not be allowed such concessions.

 (ii) Candidates with locomotor disability and cerebral palsy